mattrussi/gitlab-com-runbooks/docs/uncategorized/wiz-runtime-sensor.md

   Normal  Pulled   36m                  kubelet  Successfully pulled image "wizio.azurecr.io/sensor:preview" in 103.217499ms
 ```

 Inspect the output and search for any errors in the Message column.
-If you detect errors related to pulling the image, such as ImagePullBackOff or ErrImagePull, check the following:
+If you detect errors related to pulling the image, such as `ImagePullBackOff` or `ErrImagePull`, check the following:

 - There is outbound connectivity to "wizio.azurecr.io"
 - The correct credentials were used to pull the container image